Adopted on September 15, 2022

 Section 6.
 Notice

-Notice of any special meeting of the Board of Directors shall be given at least five (5) days previously thereto by written notice delivered personally or sent by mail or telegram to each Director at his address as shown by the records of the Corporation.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail in a sealed envelope so addressed, with postage thereon prepaid.
-If notice be given by telegram, such notice shall be deemed to be delivered when the telegram is delivered to the telegraph company.
-A Director’s attendance at any meeting shall constitute waiver of notice of such meeting.
+Notice of any special meeting of the Board of Directors shall be given at least five (5) days previously thereto by written notice delivered personally or sent by mail or electronic mail to each Director at the Director’s address or electronic mail address as shown by the records of the Corporation.
+A Director’s attendance at any meeting shall constitute a waiver of notice of such meeting.

 Section 7.
 Quorum

-A majority, but not less than three (3) of the elected members of the Board shall constitute a quorum for the transaction of business at any meeting of the Board, provided that if less than a majority of the directors are present at said meeting, a majority of the directors present may adjourn the meeting from time to time without further notice.
+A majority of the members of the Board shall constitute a quorum for the transaction of business at any meeting of the Board, provided that if less than a majority of the directors are present at said meeting, a majority of the directors present may adjourn the meeting from time to time without further notice.

 Section 8.
 Manner of Acting